-Total compensation for key management personnel was \$184 000 which includes both acting Director and current Director
+Total compensation for key management personnel was \$252 000 (2022: \$184 000).

 Transactions with Key Management Personnel and other related parties

 Related parties of OPI include the key management personnel and their close family members.
 There are no other transactions or balances to disclose with key management personnel or related parties.